Okay, let’s talk line sheets. But first, clear your mind.

 Here’s a handful of staples.

-See if you can get that one on the left to eat some off your finger.
+See if you can get that one to eat some off your finger.

-For now, though, let’s consider what you’ve done.
+If you’re new to wholesale, you’ll find more on these terms here.
+For now, though, let’s consider what you’ve accomplished.

 You’ve created something that looks like this: